Edd-Cole/nc-news-back-end/README.md

 ```

 ### Running externally
-If you have really enjoyed yourself (and I can't see why not!), you take this project to the next level and add data into the databases permanently!
+If you have really enjoyed yourself (and I can't see why not!), you can take this project to the next level and add data into the database permanently!

 But how?